lsst-sqre/lsstvaultutils/README.md

 Now let's create Kubernetes secrets from these.
 Do whatever you need to do in order to get a current authenticated Kubernetes context.

-Switch to the "read" token--we don't need to use a write token to copy from Vault to Kubernetes, as long as our Kubernetes user can create secrets.
+Switch to the `read` token--we don't need to use a `write` token to copy from Vault to Kubernetes.
+The Kubernetes user must be able to create secrets, of course, but that's got nothing to do with Vault tokens.

 `export VAULT_TOKEN="s.6JQ0zz6w6atlD1kcgisru3tY"`